List of characters in mythology novels by Rick Riordan: Festus

-Festus is a mechanical dragon made by the Hephaestus cabin at Camp Half-Blood, and given wings by Leo Valdez years later.
-He was first encountered in The Bronze Dragon where Festus goes on a rampage before being shut down by Percy, Annabeth and Charles Beckendorf, who intend to reprogram Festus.
+Festus is a mechanical dragon made by the Hephaestus cabin at Camp Half-Blood, and given wings by Leo years later.
+He was first encountered in "Percy Jackson and the Bronze Dragon" where Festus goes on a rampage before being shut down by Percy, Annabeth and Charles Beckendorf, who intend to reprogram Festus.
 In The Lost Hero, Festus has gone out of control ever since Beckendorf's death, but Leo's immunity to fire allows him to corral and tame the bronze dragon.

 Festus transports Jason, Piper, and Leo before being destroyed by a crash-landing at King Midas' mansion.
 Leo asks Hephaestus to take his head to Bunker Nine at Camp Half-Blood, where he later repairs him to be the figurehead on the Argo II.
 Festus acts in this role throughout The Mark of Athena and The House of Hades, acting as the ship's control interface and occasionally helping to defend against attacks.

 In The Blood of Olympus, Festus is secretly rebuilt by Leo and plays a vital role in the defeat of Gaea, lifting the primordial goddess high in the air where she's weaker and holding Jason and Piper steady as Piper charms the goddess to sleep.
 After Gaea's defeat, Festus resurrects Leo with the Physician's Cure and helps him rescue Calypso.

 In The Trials of Apollo, Festus acts as one of Apollo's allies.
 In The Burning Maze, Festus transports Leo to Camp Jupiter to warn them of an upcoming attack and is mentioned to have helped to defend the camp.
 In The Tower of Nero, Leo mentions that he's using Festus as his workshop while Leo teaches homeless kids shop skills.